Vida Guerra

 Vida Guerra (born March 19, 1974) is a Cuban-born American glamour model and actress.
-Her first notable appearance was in the U.S. edition of FHM magazine in December 2002; since then, she has modeled for many other men's magazines.
+Her first notable appearance was in the American edition of FHM magazine in December 2002; since then, she has modeled for many other men's magazines.

 Early life

-Born in Havana, Cuba, Guerra, still a child, migrated with her family to the United States, moving to Perth Amboy, New Jersey.
+Vida Guerra was born on March 19, 1974, in Havana, Cuba, and while still a child, migrated with her family to the United States, moving to Perth Amboy, New Jersey.
 While growing up, she entered several fashion shows modeling swim wear, and has appeared in music videos.